paulhauner/prophessor/README.md

 - Determine the group number from the `.diff` filename and give view and edit permissions for the Revision to the marking group which matches the group number and `<project number>` specified.

-Determining the group number is handled by prophessor one of the following methods:
+Determining the group number is handled by prophessor using one of the following methods:

  - Determine the group using a regex pattern from the file name.
  - Obtain a list of Diffusion 'callsigns' from Phabricator and check for filename matches